wri/spotutil/README.md

 Providing an r5d instance type automatically launches an instance configured to run the forest carbon flux model, including all the user data found in the launch template.
-The `--carbon-flux` flag can optionally be added to r5d instances.
+The `--carbon-flux` flag can optionally be added to r5d instances, although it is implied by the selection of an r5d instance type.
 The `--carbon-flux` flag cannot be added to other instance type requests. (e.g., m4 and r4).
 For flux model runs, `--launch-template` and `--launch-template-version` can also optionally be specified if the user does not want to use the default template or version.
 The current template is carbon_flux_model_python3_v2 (https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#LaunchTemplateDetails:launchTemplateId=lt-00205de607ab6d4d9).

-If you create an r5d instance, you must Putty into it within the first two or three minutes after it is created.
-For unclear reasons, r5d instances block new Putty connections after a few minutes.
-(The error box says: "Network error: Software caused connection abort.")

 Also, when Puttying into r5d instances, supply the r5d_ec2.ppk for Connection -> SSH -> Auth -> Private Key File
 instead of your `<username>_wri.ppk`. r5d instances require r5d_ec2.ppk instead of `<username>_wri.ppk`